BinaryTweed/quarantining-test-runner/README.md

 1. Use `@Quarantine("com.example")` to specify patterns which separately-loaded class names should start with.
 1. Optionally specify `@DelegateRunningTo(SomeCustomRunner.class)` to have `QuarantiningRunner` use another `Runner` implementation.
 By default it uses [`org.junit.runners.JUnit4`](http://junit.sourceforge.net/javadoc/org/junit/runners/JUnit4.html) (which currently extends `BlockJUnit4ClassRunner`).

+## How it works

+The test class and runner class are loaded using `QuarantiningUrlClassLoader`.
+When either of these two classes reference a class that hasn't yet been loaded, `QuarantiningUrlClassLoader` will be used to load the requested class.

+It will delegate loading classes that _do not match_ the patterns provided by `@Quarantined` to its parent `ClassLoader`; patterns that _do match_ are loaded by itself.
+Because each test run uses a a distinct instance of `QuarantiningUrlClassLoader`, any classes it loads are distinct from any previous runs.